Manas02/dili-pip/README.md

 parameters of maximum concentration, structural fingerprints, and physicochemical parameters.
 We trained DILI-prediction models on 888 compounds from the DILIst data set and tested them on a held-out external test set of 223 compounds from the DILIst data set.
-The best model, DILIPredictor, attained an AUC-ROC of 0.79.
+The best model, DILIPredictor, attained an AUC-PR of 0.79.
 This model enabled the detection of the top 25 toxic compounds compared to models using only structural features (2.68 LR+ score).
 Using feature interpretation from DILIPredictor, we identified the chemical substructures causing DILI and differentiated cases of DILI caused by compounds in animals but not in humans.
 For example,